Smooth Tchebycheff Scalarization for Multi-Objective Optimization: Additional Experimental Studies

 \subsection{Efficient Pareto Set Learning}

+\paragraph{Hypervolume Metrics} For the efficient Pareto set learning problem, we report the hypervolume for all problems in Table~\ref{table_hv}.
+For each problem, we first normalize the objective value of all solutions for all methods into $[0,1]$ with the same nadir point and ideal point, then calculate the hypervolume with reference point $[1.1, 1.1]^m$ where $m$ is the number of objectives.
+Our proposed STCH achieves the best overall performance on these problems.

-We report the runtimes of different methods to learn the Pareto set of the four bar truss design problem in Table~\ref{table_runtime}.
-According to the results, our proposed STCH scalarization method share a similar runtime with other scalarization methods (e.g., LS, COSMOS, and TCH), while the gradient-based EPO method takes significantly longer runtime ($44.6$x) to learn the Pareto set.
-We also report the log hypervolume difference ($\log(\Delta HV)$) of different methods during the optimization process for $11$ different multi-objective optimization problems in Figure~\ref{fig_results_log_hv_difference}.
-It is clear that our proposed STCH scalarization method has the best overall performance on Pareto set learning.
+\paragraph{Run time} In addition, we also report the runtimes of different methods to learn the Pareto set for five multi-objective engineering design problems in Table~\ref{table_runtime}.
+According to the results, our proposed STCH scalarization method share a similar runtime with other scalarization methods (e.g., LS, COSMOS, and TCH), while the gradient-based EPO method takes significantly longer runtime ($36$x to $44$x) to learn the Pareto set.